-- Create a consistent approach for recording and monitoring incidents of domestic abuse. - Train and support staff to recognise, report and deal with domestic abuse effectively.
+- Create a consistent approach for recording and monitoring incidents of domestic abuse. - Train and support staff to recognise, report and deal with domestic abuse effectively including MARAC (Multi Agency Risk Assessment Conference) training for staff to enable them to confidently submit a referral.